Are you looking to find ways to make your brand more sustainable? Well, look no further. Here are seven ways to do that starting today.

 Ask if your factories or mills have any certifications – for example Oeko-Tex or GOTS.
 If they do, this means that they are working in the right direction to environmental management and sustainability.
 Encourage vendors to track, manage and mitigate the environmental impact of their operations.
 Where feasible, vendors should take steps to reduce energy use, greenhouse gas emission, waste, water use and chemical use.

-When it comes to design of your products, there is a term called circularity.
-I am not sure if you are familiar with what a Circular Economy is, however this is a key area where brands can reduce waste and help the environment.
-According to the Ellen MacArthur Foundation, a Circular Economy is one in which waste and pollution are designed out, products are kept in play for as long as possible and where natural systems are regenerated.
+When it comes to the design of your products, there is circularity.
+I am not sure if you are familiar with what a Circular Economy is, however, this is a key area where brands can reduce waste and help the environment.
+According to the Ellen MacArthur Foundation, a Circular Economy is one in which waste and pollution are not part of the product’s design.

 The fourth tip on how to make a brand more sustainable is to use low environmental impact materials.
 Using low environmental impact materials in whatever you make as a brand, whether it is shoes or dresses, is critical.
 This definitely one huge way to make a brand more sustainable.
 There are pros and cons to all fabrics and fibers, so it is critical to do research on all the fabrics and other materials you are considering.